 If I need counselling, I must be in real trouble; I must have failed in some way.

-If you recognise and find courage to consider counselling, whether for emotional ‘niggles’ or for something you feel is more serious, this is a success in your life.
-A failure might be considered if you continued to neglect seeking to resolve a problem that leaves you feeling ‘less than’.
+If you recognize and find courage to consider counselling, whether for emotional ‘niggles’ or for something you feel is more serious, this is a success in your life.
+A failure might be considered if you have continued to neglect seeking to resolve a problem that leaves you feeling ‘less than’.